Classical Non-Relativistic Fractons: Conclusions and future directions

 \section{Conclusions and future directions}

 In this work, we studied non-relativistic fractons -- point-particle systems with dipole conservation.
-Using numerical calculations, we show that the classical mechanics of finite number of fractons exhibits several unusual and novel features -- velocity, energy, momentum mismatch, asymptotic steady-state dynamics in the form of attractors and limit cycles seemingly inconsistent with Liouville's theorem, emergent conserved quantities and dynamical fragmentation.
+Using numerical calculations, we show that the classical mechanics of finite number of fractons exhibits several unusual and novel features -- velocity, energy, momentum mismatch, asymptotic steady-state dynamics in the form of attractors and limit cycles seemingly inconsistent with Liouville's theorem, emergent conserved quantities, and dynamical fragmentation.
 We also presented an exact solution for the three-particle system using a certain limiting Hamiltonian form.

-There are several extensions of this work involving quantization, many-particles, higher dimensions, higher multipole conservations and combinations thereof which are interesting to explore.
-First, it would be interesting to extend our analysis to higher dimensions where more possibilities emerge.
-The allowed form of the locality term $K$ can take various forms and different choices can lead to distinct classes of Machian dynamics.
-It would also be illuminating to canonically quantize the few-particle system and see to what extent and in what ways, if at all the classical features discussed in this work are manifested.
-As discussed in \cref{sec:Shattering}, it would be interesting to see if the many-fracton system restores ergodicity at some critical value of particle or energy density and in what ways it is similar to or different from a similar transition that is known to occur in quantum many-fracton systems on the lattice~\cite{MorningstayKhemaniHust_Thermalization_PhysRevB.101.214205,SkinnerPozderac_Thermalization_2023}.
-Finally, it would also be interesting to see if a continuum description can be given using our starting point to make contact with field theoretic~\cite{GorantlaLamSeiberg_UVIR_PhysRevB.104.235116} and hydrodynamic studies~\cite{Gromov_Multipole_PhysRevX.9.031035}.
-We leave these and other questions to future work.
+There are several extensions of this work, which involve quantization, many-particles, higher dimensions, higher multipole conservations, and combinations thereof, which are interesting to explore.
+First, it will be important to extend our analysis to higher dimensions, where more possibilities emerge.
+The allowed form of the locality term $K$ can take various forms, and different choices can lead to distinct classes of Machian dynamics.
+It would also be illuminating to canonically quantize the few-particle system and see to what extent and in what ways if at all the classical features discussed in this work are manifested.
+Also interesting is to see if a continuum description can be given using our starting point to make contact with field theoretic~\cite{GorantlaLamSeiberg_UVIR_PhysRevB.104.235116} and hydrodynamic studies~\cite{AndrewLucas_2022breakdownofHydro,Gromovetal_FractonHydro_PhysRevResearch.2.033124,LakeClassicalDiffusionhan2023scaling}.
+Finally, we would like to identify physical systems where the dynamics described in this work can be potentially observed.
+One potential setting is systems with strong tilted fields ~\cite{Tilted2021scherg2021observing,Tilted2021morong2021observation,StarkMBL2021PhysRevLett.127.240502} where we can expect a dynamically generated dipole conservation at short times as discussed in \cref{sec:explicitsymmbreaking}.
+A second possibility is systems with dynamical constraints such as flatbands and Landau levels where dipole symmetry is known to emerge~\cite{DoshiGromov2021vortices,KapustinSpodyneiko_PhysRevB.106.245125,Spodyneiko_GMP_PhysRevB.108.125102}.
+We leave these and other questions for future work.